 Tourism in Peru has boomed in recent years with approximately 3 million travelers visiting the country in 2013.
 With the added tourist dollars, the government has made a concerted effort to keep travelers and their valuables safe.
-Travelers should not feel reluctant to consider a Peru trip.
+Travelers should not feel reluctant to consider a Peru trip

 When in a foreign environment, of course, it is always better to err on the safe side.
 Travelers should remain vigilant about personal safety, even in rural areas and coastal communities, and not fall into a false sense of security when outside of larger cities.
 Here are our recommendations to ensure safe travels in Peru:1.
 Go with a guide.

 First and foremost, travelers should plan a guided trip.
 An operator, such as Adventure Life, that provides guided services throughout the tour is the safest option for travel in Peru.
 Having a local guide accompanying you is invaluable as they are familiar with the areas you will be visiting, know the roads, and are equipped to handle any situation that might occur.
-Your safety and best interest are the priority of our guides.
+Your safety and best interest are the priority of our guides.2.
+Typical precautions.

 Petty theft is common in busy tourist areas like airports, markets, and local attractions.
 Especially in these areas, be mindful of your valuables and never leave them unattended.
 It is recommended that you do not flash a large amount of cash, jewelry, or any other valuable object in public.
-You can keep cash safely out of sight a money belt like this one.
+You can keep cash safely out of sight a money belt like this one

 Monetary scams attempting to take advantage of unassuming tourists sprout up occasionally in Peru.
 So beware of any offers that sound too good to be true because probably are!
 Your Adventure Life guide is from the local area and is an excellent source of information and sound advice.6.
 Take official taxis.